New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Skin Care Around the Stoma

 The skin around your stoma (called peristomal skin) should look like the skin on the rest of your abdomen — healthy and intact.
-The most important factor in maintaining healthy peristomal skin is ensuring your pouch fits properly with no gaps between the wafer and the stoma, which could allow output to contact the skin.
+The most important factor is ensuring your pouch fits properly with no gaps between the wafer and the stoma.
+If you notice persistent redness or irritation, contact your ostomy nurse.

 When to Contact Your Healthcare Team

-While most stoma care is routine, you should reach out to your healthcare provider if you notice your stoma has become significantly darker, purple, or black in color, if there is heavy bleeding from the stoma (not just minor oozing), if you experience persistent skin irritation or breakdown, if your stoma appears to be retracting below skin level or prolapsing (pushing out significantly), or if you see no output for several hours combined with cramping or nausea.
+Contact your healthcare provider if your stoma has become significantly darker, purple, or black, if there is heavy bleeding, if you experience persistent skin irritation or breakdown, if your stoma is retracting or prolapsing, or if you see no output for several hours combined with cramping or nausea.

 Your Recovery Timeline

-Every person's journey is different, but here's a general framework for what recovery looks like.
+Every person's journey is different, but here's a general framework.
 Be patient with yourself — healing takes time.

 Week 1–2 — Hospital & First Days Home